NunoSempere/time-to-botec/README.md

 - Rust
 - Lisp
 - ... and suggestions welcome
+- Stan

 ## Roadmap

 The future of this project is uncertain.
 In most words, I simply forget about this repository.

 To do:
-- [x] Check whether the Squiggle code is producing 1M samples.
+- [ ] Check whether the Squiggle code is producing 1M samples.
+Still not too sure.
+- Differentiate between initial startup time (e.g., compiling, loading environment) and runtime.
+This matters because startup time could be ~constant, so for larger projects only the runtime matters.

 ## Other similar projects